How to declare Eligible, Non-eligible, and Capital Dividends

 5

-The Sources of Income chart includes the dividend income from corporations.
-For example for John Snapper who is receiving non-eligible and capital dividends from his corporation, this is his Sources of Income chart.
+The Cash Inflows chart includes the dividend income from corporations.
+Here is the Cash Inflows chart for John and Jane who are receiving non-eligible and capital dividends.

-The dividend income is also included in the Cash Flow Summary report and Income Details report.
-Examples follow.
+The dividend income is also included in the Cash Inflow Details report page.

 Back to top